As a Young Girl in North Korea, She Was Afraid to Even Touch a Bible

 For the people of North Korea though, the concept is far too real.
 They have lived under the brutal totalitarian kingdom of the Kim Dynasty for nearly 70 years, and in that time the Kim family has stretched their power over every aspect of life they can touch.
 Currently, under the rule of Kim Jong Un, North Korea has attempted to squash all free speech, religion and even thought in ways reminiscent of the dystopian novel 1984.
 The Kim dynasty’s power is strong.

 But there’s another Kingdom at work in North Korea, and it’s one the Kim family hasn’t been able to topple.

 “When I was twelve, I accidentally found a Bible my parents had hidden in their closet.
 I don’t know why, but I started to feel inside the cabinet with my hand, pulled out a book and began to read.”

 This is the story of Kim Sang-Hwa*.
-It’s the story of a young girl raised to think differently than the Kim kingdom would want.
+It’s the story of a young girl raised to think differently than the Kim regime would want.
 It’s the story of a search for freedom.
-Most importantly it’s the story of another kingdom that’s at work deep in North Korea.
+Most importantly, it’s the story of another Kingdom that’s at work deep in North Korea.

 Kim Sang-Hwa* in her own words

 I come from a Christian family, although for a long time I wasn’t even aware my parents were believers.
 Like so many Christian families, our family was banished in the 1950s to a remote village.
 They continued to hide their faith from the outside world, but I remember waking up one night when I was six.
 Our house was very small, so we all slept in the same room.
 When I opened my eyes, I saw my father and mother under the blanket, and I could hear the soft noise of the radio.
 Later, I learned they were listening to a broadcast from a Christian radio station.